ithinkandicode/20MTD-SpriteReplacer/README.md

-# 20MTD SpriteReplacer
+# 20MTD AssetReplacer
-BepInEx plugin to replace sprites (textures) in 20 Minutes Till Dawn.
+BepInEx plugin to replace assets in 20 Minutes Till Dawn.

+Can currently replace:

+- Sprites (textures)
+- Music

 Code starts at Plugin.cs, the texture replace code is in Utils.cs.